CrunchyData/pg_featureserv/hugo/content/usage/functions.md

 COMMENT ON FUNCTION postgisftw.countries_name IS 'Filters the countries table by the initial letters of the name using the "name_prefix" parameter.';
 ```

-Aspects to note are:
+Notes:

 * The function is defined in the `postgisftw` schema.
-* it has a single input parameter `name_prefix`, with the `DEFAULT` value 'A'.
+* Tt has a single input parameter `name_prefix`, with the `DEFAULT` value 'A'.
 * It returns a table (set) of type `(name text, geom geometry)`.
 * The function body is a simple `SELECT` query which uses the input parameter as part of a `ILIKE` filter,
   and returns a column list matching the output table definition.
 * The geometry values are assumed to carry an SRID specified in the queried table.
-* The function "[volatility](https://www.postgresql.org/docs/current/xfunc-volatility.html)" is declared as `STABLE` because within a transaction context multiple calls with the same inputs will return the same outputs.
+* The function "[volatility](https://www.postgresql.org/docs/current/xfunc-volatility.html)" is declared as `STABLE` because within a transaction context, multiple calls with the same inputs will return the same outputs.
 It is not marked as `IMMUTABLE` because changes in the base table can change the outputs over time, even for the same inputs.
 * The function is declared as `PARALLEL SAFE` because it doesn't depend on any state that might be altered by making multiple concurrent calls to the function.

 The function can be called via the API by providing a value for the `name_prefix` parameter